jmischung/Emergency-and-Retirement-Planning/README.md

 This project leverages python 3.7 with the following packages:

+ * [dotenv](https://pypi.org/project/python-dotenv/) - For loading variables into the operating environment from .env files
  * [requests](https://pypi.org/project/requests/) - For querying APIs
  * [pandas](https://pandas.pydata.org/) - For analyzing data
  * [alpaca sdk](https://pypi.org/project/alpaca-trade-api/) - For querying stock and bond prices from [alpaca.markets](https://alpaca.markets/)